-Whenever a business owner faces divorce, their business may suffer serious consequences and may even be forced to dissolve completely.
-While every divorce comes with some high stakes, divorce involving a business owner is considerably more complicated, in most cases.
+Whenever a business owner faces a divorce, their business may suffer serious consequences and may even be forced to dissolve completely.
+While every divorce comes with some high stakes, a divorce involving a business owner is considerably more complicated, in most cases.
 If you own a business and see divorce in your future, you must consider all of your legal options in order to protect your business and avoid other unnecessary losses.

-In Texas, divorcing spouses must divide their marital property equally, and it surprises many people to learn that businesses typically qualify as marital property, just like savings accounts, real estate and vehicles.
+In Texas, divorcing spouses must divide their marital property equally, and it surprises many people to learn that businesses typically qualify as marital property, just like savings accounts, real estate, and vehicles.
 However, prenuptial agreements allow spouses to protect their property and keep it separate.
 If you have a prenuptial agreement, it may protect your business from unfair property division, so it is wise to review the terms of the agreement carefully.

 If you do not have a prenuptial agreement, your spouse may be willing to sign a post-nuptial agreement to keep your business separate, although these agreements often offer weaker protections.